 I got all ball.

 After the block, I looked up at the clock and jumped up and down thinking, “That’s the game!”
-They put 1.5 seconds back on the clock the clock, but it didn’t matter.
+They put 1.5 seconds back on the clock, but it didn’t matter.
 Kansas couldn’t get a good shot off at the buzzer and that was it.

 I looked up at the clock again.
 Zeroes.